Profile

 Tell us a little about yourself:

-I am a Research Fellow at Beth Israel Deaconess Medical Center (BIDMC), Harvard Medical School, in Boston, Massachusetts (USA).
-In my current position I am investigating protective mechanisms to Alzheimer’s disease and other neurodegenerative diseases, with a special interest in single cell and spatial transcriptomics.
+I am an Instructor at Beth Israel Deaconess Medical Center (BIDMC), Harvard Medical School, in Boston, Massachusetts (USA).
+In my current position, I am investigating protective mechanisms for Alzheimer’s disease and other neurodegenerative diseases, such as cognitive resilience and resistance, with a special interest in single-cell and spatial transcriptomics.

 I was born in Ponta Delgada, São Miguel island (Azores, Portugal), and I moved to Exeter (United Kingdom) in 2015 to join the University of Exeter as a PhD student.
 In Exeter, I worked with Prof Jonathan Mill and Prof Katie Lunnon at the Complex Disease Epigenetics Group at the University of Exeter Medical School.
 My PhD research focused on investigating (epi)genomics of Alzheimer’s disease, using mouse models of Alzheimer’s disease neuropathology.

-My work used to be split between long weeks in the lab running experiments, and days spent developing scripts for complex bioinformatics analyses, but I recently put down the pipettes completely to dedicate myself to building computational biology models using bioinformatics.
-I was recruited by Dr Winston Hide to join his lab at Beth Israel Deaconess Medical Center (BIDMC), Harvard Medical School, as a Postdoctoral Research Fellow since January 2021.
+My work used to be split between long weeks in the lab running experiments and days spent developing scripts for complex bioinformatics analyses, but I recently put down the pipettes completely to dedicate myself to building computational biology models using bioinformatics.
+Dr Winston Hide recruited me to join his lab at Beth Israel Deaconess Medical Center (BIDMC), Harvard Medical School, as a Postdoctoral Research Fellow in January 2021, and I have since been promoted to Instructor in January 2024.

 Tell us a fun fact about yourself: